-(10) Nothing in this Act is intended to affect the application of Uniform Commercial

-1 Code §§ 2-402(2), 9-205, or 9-310 (2014).
-Section 2-402(2) recognizes the generally prevailing 2 rule that retention of possession of goods by a seller may be fraudulent but limits the application 3 of the rule by negating any imputation of fraud from "retention of possession in good faith and 4 current course of trade by a merchant-seller for a commercially reasonable time after a sale or 5 identification."
-Indeed, independently of § 2-402(2), retention of possession of goods in good 6 faith and current course of trade by a merchant-seller for a commercially reasonable time after a 7 sale or identification should not in itself be considered to "hinder, delay, or defraud" any creditor 8 of the merchant-seller under § 4(a)(1) in any case.
-Section 9-205 explicitly negates any 9 imputation of fraud from the grant of liberty by a secured creditor to a debtor to use, commingle, 10 or dispose of personal property collateral or to account for its proceeds.
+(10) This Act is not an exclusive law on the subject of voidable transfers and obligations.
+See § 1, Comment (2).
+Nothing in this Act is intended to affect the application of Uniform Commercial Code §§ 2-402(2), 9-205, or 9-310 (2014).
+Section 2-402(2) recognizes the generally prevailing rule that retention of possession of goods by a seller may be voidable, but limits the application of the rule by negating any imputation of voidability from "retention of possession in good faith and current course of trade by a merchant-seller for a commercially reasonable time after a sale or identification."
+(Indeed, independently of § 2-402(2), retention of possession of goods in good faith and current course of trade by a merchant-seller for a commercially reasonable time after a sale or identification should not in itself be considered to "hinder, delay, or defraud" any creditor of the merchant-seller under § 4(a)(1) in any case.)
+Section 9-205 explicitly negates any imputation of voidability from the grant of liberty by a secured creditor to a debtor to use, commingle, or dispose of personal property collateral or to account for its proceeds.
 The section recognizes that it does not relax prevailing requirements for delivery of possession by a pledgor.
-11 12 Moreover, the section does not mitigate the requirement of § 9-310 that a nonpossessory security 13 interest in personal property generally must be accompanied by a notice-filing in order to be 14 perfected (and a security interest that is not perfected generally will not prevail against a 15 competing interest in the property under the rules of Article 9 of the Uniform Commercial Code).
-16 Finally, like the Uniform Fraudulent Conveyance Act, this Act does not preempt statutes governing bulk transfers (including Article 6 of the Uniform Commercial Code, to the extent it 17 remains in force).
-Compliance with the cited provisions of the Uniform Commercial Code does 18 19 not, however, insulate a transfer or obligation from being fraudulent under this Act.
-Thus a sale 20 by an insolvent debtor for less than a reasonably equivalent value would be fraudulent under this Act notwithstanding compliance with the Uniform Commercial Code.
-21
+Moreover, the section does not mitigate the requirement of § 9-310 that a nonpossessory security interest in personal property generally must be accompanied by a notice-filing in order to be perfected (and a security interest that is not perfected generally will not prevail against a competing interest in the property under the rules of Article 9 of the Uniform Commercial Code).
+Finally, like the Uniform Fraudulent Conveyance Act, this Act does not preempt statutes governing bulk transfers (including Article 6 of the Uniform Commercial Code, to the extent it remains in force).
+Compliance with the cited provisions of the Uniform Commercial Code does not, however, insulate a transfer or obligation from being voidable under this Act.
+Thus a sale by an insolvent debtor for less than a reasonably equivalent value would be voidable under this Act notwithstanding compliance with the Uniform Commercial Code.